codership/documentation/galeracluster/source/faq.rst

    For more details on limitations, see :doc:`./documentation/differences`.

-.. rubric:: Does the slowest node in a Galera Cluster affect the performance of the other nodes?
 .. _`faq-slow-node`:
+.. rubric:: Does the Slowest Node Affect the Performance of Other Nodes?

+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs; Category: Performance

 .. rst-class:: list-abstract